wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/S/Spike_Growth.md

 When a creature enters or moves within the area, it takes `2d4` piercing damage for every 5 feet it travels.

 Your magic causes the ground to look natural.
-A creature that can’t sense the area when the spell is cast can spot the hazardous terrain just before entering it by making a Perception check against your spell save DC.
+A creature that can’t sense the area when the spell is cast can spot the hazardous terrain just before entering it by making a Wisdom (Perception) check against your spell save DC.